SamuelMorty21/Shiny-BulkRNA-Analyzer/README.md

 ## Generating a Heatmap

-1. ### To generate a heatmap for specific genes of interest, you can use the `gene_info()` function.
-This function allows you to input the genes you want to include in the heatmap.
+1. ### Input the genes you want to include in the heatmap

     ```R
     # Input genes for the heatmap